NateEag/how-i-code/drafts/daily-routine.rst

 corresponding task with notes to help me restore my state (or help a coworker do so should someone else pick it up from me).

-Update team on whether you achieved your goal or not.
-If not, explain why and how you're adjusting your plans based on what you learned.

-Update Emacs packages.
+Start Emacs updating packages.
 Doing it daily keeps me from falling behind, which becomes a problem when breaking changes to packages stack up.
 10 minute time limit, implemented as a 5-minute timer and a second 5-minute timer.
 If I catch a problem after updating I can't solve within the limit, roll back changes and schedule time to deal with it tomorrow.

+While that churns away in the background, figure out what my goal is for tomorrow, based on whether I achieved my goal today and what's the next step (barring new information coming in tomorrow AM that changes it).

+Update team on whether I achieved today's goal or not, and announce tomorrow's target.
+If I didn't achieve the goal, explain why not and how I'm adjusting your plans based on what I learned.

+Check calendar to see if I have any early-morning commitments I need to adjust my default schedule for.

-Take the remaining fifteenish minutes to chip away at whatever task I want to work on.
+Take any remaining time to chip away at whatever task I want to work on.
 Set a reminder to stop 5 minutes before EOD, so I have time to freeze mental state.
 TODO Extract "freeze mental state" to its own essay.
 The why behind it is worth explaining, because it isn't just about me.